Two weeks of fine-tuning VLAs in sim: what worked, what broke

 Eval: 0/10.

-The diagnostic I should have run on day one: take a recorded training episode, feed its exact prompt, frames, and proprioceptive state back through the trained policy, and compare the predicted action chunk to the recorded ground-truth chunk.
+The diagnostic I should have run on day one was to take a recorded training episode, feed its exact prompt, frames, and proprioceptive state back through the trained policy, and compare the predicted action chunk to the recorded ground-truth chunk.
 The model had seen this exact sequence hundreds of times.

 max action error at t=0 : 0.12 rad